spdx/spdx-3-serialization-prototype-playground/implementations/2/README.md

 ## Usage
 1. Create compacted .json files with filename beginning with "payload"
 2. Run `expand-payload.py` to create corresponding "element" .json files in directory "out"

+This code assumes that the payload is correct.
+Production code would check for payload errors and handle them properly.